 Modern operating systems detect and synchronize time using NIST (National Institute of Standards and Technology) time servers.
 NIST operates an atomic clock that neither gains nor loses a second in 300 million years.

-However, you may find that your system is not synchronizing with NIST time servers properly.
+However, you may find that your system needs to be synchronized with NIST time servers properly.

-This guide shows you how to check, change the time, date, and timezone in Ubuntu.
+This guide shows you how to check and change Ubuntu's time, date, and timezone.

 - Some operations may require sudo or root privileges

 Using timedatectl to Control the System Time and Date

 Most modern Linux distributions such as Fedora, Debian, Ubuntu, Arch, CentOS v.7.x+, and other Unix-based systems provide the